Documents Checklist to Apply for Scholarships in 2023

 #6 Curriculum Vitae (CV) or Resume

-For being successful in a scholarship, you have to submit your Scholarship CV or resume.
+To be successful in a scholarship, you have to submit your Scholarship CV or resume.
 This does not mean that the scholarship provider requires information about your professional experience.
 Instead, they intend to know your study experience, your hobbies, your interests, your social skills, and finally your leadership qualities.

 Here, once again you need to be careful and always mention your computer skills and level of proficiency in the medium of studies.
 Do not exaggerate things and write about your real achievements.